ozgurisikk/ozgurisikk/README.md

 - 🤝 I’m open for **any advises**

-- 👨‍💻 All of my projects are available at [https://github.com/ozgurisikk?tab=repositories](https://github.com/ozgurisikk?tab=repositories)
+- 👨‍💻 A few of my projects are available at [https://github.com/ozgurisikk?tab=repositories](https://github.com/ozgurisikk?tab=repositories)

 - 💬 Ask me **about anything**